AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 ## members.id
 A unique identifier for NY City Council members.
-First digit indicates member‚Äôs district.
+First digit indicates Member’s district.
 Last digit indicates the order of arrival to the data set.
 Thus, id=92, represents the second council member to represent District 9.